XueQiangFan/DMVFL-RSA/README.md

 Step 2.
 PSIPRED VFORMAT (PSIPRED V3.2)

 Step 3.
-ProtChain databases (It can be downloaded from xxx)
+ProtChain databases (It can be downloaded from xstrongf.163.com)

 Step 4. python3.7, pytorch, numpy